gregkh/kernel-coding-style/README.md

     let g:linuxsty_patterns = [ "/usr/src/", "/linux" ]

+If you want to save the current file's directory and automatically call LinuxCodingStyle next time, you can define the following option in your
+vimrc:

+    let g:linuxsty_save_path = 1

 If you want to enable the coding style on demand without checking the filetype, you can use the :LinuxCodingStyle command.
 For instance, you can map it with the following in your vimrc: